 Elizabeth Alexeievna was the wife of Emperor Alexander I of Russia.

-Princess Louise was only twelve years old when her fate was determined.
-Empress Catherine the Great of Russia was looking for a bride for her eldest grandson, the future Alexander I, and chose the Princesses of Baden.
-Catherine invited Princess Louise and her younger sister Frederica, to Russia.
-In the autumn of 1792, the two sisters arrived to St. Petersburg.
+Empress Catherine the Great of Russia was looking for a bride for her eldest grandson, the future Alexander I. So, little Princess Louise became his bride.
+In the autumn of 1792, Louise and her younger sister Frederica came to St. Petersburg.

-The Princess of Baden learned Russian, converted to the Orthodox Church, took the title of Grand Duchess of Russia and traded the name Louise Maria Auguste for Elizabeth Alexeievna.
-The wedding took place on 28 September 1793.
-Elizabeth was only fourteen, and her husband was a year older.
+Cute girl learned Russian, converted to the Orthodox Church and traded the name Louise Maria Auguste for Elizabeth Alexeievna.
+On September 28, 1793 the wedding took place.
+You know, the bride was only fourteen years old, and her husband was a year older.

-After the death of Catherine the Great in November 1796 in Elizabeth’s marriage began to appear first cracks.
-She first found refuge for her loneliness in a close intimate friendship with the beautiful Count Golovin.
+The marriage began to appear first cracks after the death of Catherine the Great in November 1796.
+Elizabeth had a love affair with handsome Count Golovin.
 Later, she started a romantic liaison with Alexander’s best friend, Polish Prince, Adam Czartoryski.
 Their relationship lasted for three years.

 Russian poet Alexander Pushkin dedicated his poem “I wasn’t born to amuse the Tsars” to her.